Dental Implants in Mission Viejo CA

 - Can you share before-and-after pictures of other patients you have treated?

-Once you are cleared for the procedure, the staff at E.M.
-Makhoul, DDS /Family Dentistry & Orthodontics will take an impression of your mouth to create a new tooth in a dental lab.
+Once you are cleared for the procedure, the staff at EM Makhoul DDS - Dentist of Mission Viejo will take an impression of your mouth to create a new tooth in a dental lab.
 Each synthetic tooth will match the size and shape of the surrounding teeth, along with having a perfect color match.
 This way your smile will appear completely natural once we complete the procedure.
 Many patients are satisfied with the results since no one can tell the difference between which teeth are real and which ones are synthetic.

 Teeth restored with implants will not get cavities.
 A replacement tooth, or crown, does not decay like a natural tooth.
 However, you still need to brush, floss and care for it and your surrounding natural teeth in the same manner as natural teeth.
 Regular professional cleanings and dental checkups are also essential.